scipy-conference/scipy_proceedings/papers/cory_quammen/cory_quammen.rst

 various GUI toolkits such as Qt and Tk.
 Python bindings expose nearly all VTK classes and class methods, making it possible to write full VTK-based applications in Python.
-VTK also includes interfaces to popular Python modules such as NumPy and matplotlib.
+VTK also includes interfaces to popular Python packages such as NumPy and matplotlib.
 Support for writing custom VTK algorithms in Python is also available.

-Based on VTK, ParaView is a scalable visualization tool that runs on a variety of platforms ranging from PCs to some of the largest supercomputers in the world.
-ParaView consists of a suite of executables for generating data visualizations using the techniques available in VTK.
+ParaView is a scalable visualization tool based on VTK that runs on a variety of platforms ranging from PCs to some of the largest supercomputers in the world.
+The ParaView package consists of a suite of executables for generating data visualizations using the techniques available in VTK.
 ParaView executables interface with Python in a number of ways: data sources, filters, and integrated plots can be defined via Python code, data can be queried with Python expressions,